Brand Strategy & PositioningModern Graphic Design

 E-commerce and Food Branding: A Delicious Blend

-Given that more people now shop for groceries online than ever before, the need for adaptation by companies dealing in these commodities arises.
+Given that more people now shop for groceries online than ever before, companies that deal in these goods need to adapt.

 How can one create an appealing brand experience if customers cannot physically hold and inspect products?